-- I am a caregiver for a brain-damaged woman.
+- A I am a caregiver for a brain-damaged woman.

-- Sherry has a traumatic brain injury.
+- P Sherry has traumatic brain injury.

-- Raphael is a person with TBI.
+- P Raphael is a person with TBI.

-- Brain injury victim Inga.
+- A Brain injury victim Inga.

-- The brain injured person named Don.
+- A The brain injured person named Don.

-- Edward is a survivor of a brain injury.
+- P Edward is a survivor of a brain injury.